Courses

 Course 6: Python for Astrophysics#

-Wladimir Banda-Barragán, 5 practicals#
+Wladimir Banda-Barragán (Yachay Tech), 5 practicals#

 Lecture 1) Python essentials for computational astrophysics#